 100 Years of Hydro is an exhibition that tells the story of the past one hundred years, from construction of the first power station, Waddamana, to the novel technologies being used today.
 Through the electricity generated by hydropower, the state's manufacturing and agriculture industries have flourished; Hydro people built roads and created villages where none previously existed; the migrant workforce recruited to work on power schemes shaped Tasmania's culture; and our engineering and technological breakthroughs have changed the way the world approaches the challenge of generating energy.
 Housed largely within a 40-foot custom-designed container as well as external industrial frames, this dynamic, audio-visual exhibition portrays the past, present and possible future of the Hydro.
 Don't miss this unique opportunity to see historical photos and artefacts, learn about Tasmania's world famous hydropower system, and discover the fascinating stories of the people who built the business.

 The Academy Gallery is located at the University of Tasmania, at Inveresk, Northern Tasmania.
-The gallery is dedicated to the pursuit of excellence by exhibiting contemporary art and design including works from Tasmania's Tasmanian College of the Arts students.
+The gallery is dedicated to the pursuit of excellence by exhibiting contemporary art and design including works from Tasmania's School of Creative Arts students.
 The modern gallery is a Level A class exhibition space incorporated into the Inveresk cultural precinct.
 It represents the new public face of the University of Tasmania.
 The viewing audience consists of members of the Launceston community and nearby regional centres, national and international visitors and numerous primary and secondary school groups.
 The gallery welcomes full participatory interest and engagement with its local constituency and visitors to Tasmania.
 The exhibition program includes international exhibition projects, exhibitions by well-known Australian and emerging artists, craftspeople, designers, as well as student exhibitions.
 The program aims to display art, craft and design that has the capacity to be insightful, challenging and rewarding to a wide cross-section of the community.
 The Academy Gallery exhibition program focuses on production of exhibitions for touring intrastate, interstate and internationally as well as attracting high quality exhibitions from across the globe.
 The Academy Gallery is approximately a ten-minute walk from Launceston's central business district.